fhiso/sources-and-citations/rdfa-bindings.md

 using a standard set of HTML attributes known as RDFa attributes which are defined in [RDFa Core].
-Compliance with this FHISO standard does not require full RDFa compliance: support for the full [RDFa Core] is *optional*, and RDFa features other than those described here *should not* be used when compatibility between implementations is desirable.
+Compliance with this FHISO standard does not require full RDFa compliance: support for the full [RDFa Core] is *optional*, and RDFa features other than those for which support is *required* in this standard *should not* be used when compatibility between implementations is desirable.

 {.note} The specification of [RDFa Core] assumes a good working knowledge of the RDF graph model.
 A more accessible introduction to